agimus-project/pym3t/README.md

 * `run_on_camera_sequence_realsense.py`: single object tracking with realsense camera
 * `run_webcam.py`: single object tracking with first camera device detected by the system (webcam or other usb camera usually)

+For all examples, you need a object mesh stored in the wavefront .obj format.
+Upon first execution, a set of sparve template views are generated which can take some time.

 ## Running image per image
+For this example you need a set of of recorded sequential color (and depth) images stored in a directory as well as calibrated camera intrinsics in the formate described in config/cam_d435_640.yaml.
 ----
 Color only:
 ```